knocklabs/inbox-example-app/README.md

   <MessageList items={filteredFeedItems} />
   ```

-- Display selected item details in the `MessageDisplay` component:
+- Display selected item details in the `MessageDisplay` component.
+The `message.selected` variable is used to store the currently selected message:
   ```typescript
   <MessageDisplay
     item={items.find((item) => item.id === message.selected) || null}